LedgerHQ/ledgerjs/packages/hw-app-algorand/README.md

 #### getAddress

-get Algorajt address for a given BIP 32 path.
+get Algorant address for a given BIP 32 path.

 ##### Parameters